rohanwanchoo123/docs/content/en/docs/appstore/use-content/modules/teamcenter-extension.md

 ### 1.2 License {#license}

 The Teamcenter Extension is free to download and use.
-You can, however, require a Teamcenter (Author or Consumer) license to connect to Teamcenter.
+You may, however, require a Teamcenter (Author or Consumer) license to connect to Teamcenter.

 ### 1.3 Pre-requisites {#prerequisities}

 To use the Teamcenter Extension, the minimum version of Mendix Studio Pro required is 10.6.5.
 Due to a breaking change in the extensibility framework, Teamcenter Extension V 1.0.0 can be used in Studio Pro versions that fall between 10.6.5 and 10.7.
 If your version is 10.12 or higher, please use Teamcenter Extension V 2.0.0.

 Teamcenter Extension cannot be used if you are using versions 10.8 - 10.11.
 In such cases, a possible workaround is to use the Extension in the recommended versions of Studio Pro first, create necessary artefacts and   then import them into your version.
+However, we recommend using the latest MTS or LTS Studio Pro version.

 ### 1.4 Dependencies